Nenkai/Grimoire/README.md

 An Open-source, work in progress Gran Turismo 5/6 Custom Server.

 ## State of the project
 So far the server allows GT5 and GT6 to go past boot.
+Everything is still very stub and very likely subject to change

 Working/figured out list: